-Shalom everyone!
-The following is a lecture by Dr. Elysha Netsarh of the Jewish community of Madagascar given on December 5, 2016 at the Jewish Museum of Florida at Florida International University in Miami, Florida.
-Dr. Netsarh is a leader of the Jewish community in Madagascar.
+Shalom, everyone!
+The following is a lecture by Dr. Elysha Netsarh of the Israelite community of Madagascar given on December 5, 2016 at the Jewish Museum of Florida at Florida International University in Miami, Florida.
+Dr. Netsarh is a leader of the Israelite community in Madagascar.
 In this lecture, Dr. Netsarh discusses her and community’s spiritual journey to Judaism, and the current efforts underway, with help from Kulanu Inc, to create a sustainable and thriving community in Madagascar.
 We prefer to say that the community in Madagascar has returned to its Israelite roots since through their oral traditions they state that they are the descendants of the tribe of Issachar shipwrecked on the island hundreds of years ago.
 The lecture includes the film “Lost/Found – The Jews of Madagascar.”
 Dr. Netsarh‘s presentation is truly captivating.

 Elysha Netsarh at the Jewish Museum of Florida – FIU on December 5, 2016.
 Dr. Netsarh was in the US as guest of Kulanu, Inc. (www.kulanu.org) and in Miami Beach as guest of the Department of Global Jewish Studies at FIU.
 She comes from the newly established Jewish community of Madagascar.
 Video created by Steven Escolar.

 Elysha Netsarh of Madagascar at the Jewish Museum of Florida – FIU – Kulanu Inc

 Video from Kulanu Inc/YouTube